christophsk/classifier-lit/README.md

 Point your browser to `127.0.0.1:5432` to view the results.

-### Using a GPU
+### Running with a GPU
 Inference on a even a moderate set of sentences can be computationally intensive and benefits from GPU assistance.
-Typically, this is a headless cloud instance.
+Typically, this is a remote, headless cloud instance.

-In this case, use SSH with port forwarding, e.g.,
+You can use your local browser by forwarding the port from the remote using SSH:

 ```
 ssh -i access-creds.pem -L 5432:localhost:5432 <your id>@<remote IP address>
 ```

 Start the server on the remote and view the results in your local browser.

 ## Usage